RedisLabs/redislabs-docs/content/rs/security/tls-ssl.md

 There are two considerations for replication authentication you should be aware of:

 1. The syncer certificates of the clusters that host the replica instances of the database must always be set when enabling a database for encryption.
-2. When using CRDB, the syncer certificate for each cluster must be configured on the database.
+2. When using Active-Active, the syncer certificate for each cluster must be configured on the database.
 {{< /note >}}

 ## Certificate Authentication for Active-Active Databases